Is a care home, extra care or supported living right for you?

 Housing is often a matter of personal choice with individuals having different needs.
 If it's difficult to manage living at home, there are ways you can get help.
 There are lots of possibilities to explore here and many places you can get advice and more information from.

 West Berkshire Council want to support people to stay well, safe and independent in their own homes.
 However, there may come a point when staying at home is no longer the best option.
-For some people, sheltered housing, supported housing or extra care housing can be good choices that can help them stay as independent as possible.
+For some people, supported housing or extra care housing can be good choices that can help them stay as independent as possible.
 Alternatively, West Berkshire Council’s ‘Shared Lives’ scheme may be suitable helping you to live independently in the community whilst being supported by a shared lives carer.

 Is home ownership for you?